sec-edgar/sec-edgar/README.md

 Runing
 -------
- Check [data.txt][1] to see the format in which name of company's, CIK code date (prior to) to get the filings of that company and count is given.
+ Check [data.txt][1] to see the format in which name of company's, CIK code date (prior to) and count is given to get the filings of that company.

  Now to run it start pyton shell
    ```bash